 Top 10 Best Rock Bands of the '70s

-1 Led Zeppelin Led Zeppelin was an English hard rock band formed in London in 1968 as the New Yardbirds.
-The group consisted of Robert Plant (Vocal), Jimmy Page (Guitar), John Paul Jones (Bass, Keyboard) and John Bonham (Drums) and was very much the child of Jimmy Page who even financed their first tour.
-He had tasted... read more
+Led Zeppelin was an English hard rock band formed in London in 1968 as the New Yardbirds.
+The group consisted of Robert Plant (vocals), Jimmy Page (guitar), John Paul Jones (bass, keyboard), and John Bonham (drums).
+The band was largely the brainchild of Jimmy Page, who even financed their first tour... read more

 Yes, I was definitely expecting this.
 If someone put Led Zeppelin below number one, then I would simply say this man has no respect for one of the greatest bands ever in music history.
 Each member was one of the most influential musicians in their own fields, and so many bands idolized them.